square/workflow/docs/userguide/core-worker.md

-# The Role of a Worker
+# What is a Worker?

 `Worker` is a protocol (in Swift) and interface (in Kotlin) that defines an asynchronous task that can be performed by a `Workflow`. `Worker`s only emit outputs, they do not have a `Rendering` type.